TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/space-force-smaller-launchers-made-case-to-compete-for-national-security-contracts/" >🔗</a> **[SpaceNews]** Space Force: Smaller launchers made case to compete for national security contracts
 - <a href="https://spacenews.com/spacex-proceeding-with-starship-orbital-launch-attempt-after-static-fire/" >🔗</a> **[SpaceNews]** SpaceX proceeding with Starship orbital launch attempt after static fire
 - <a href="https://spacenews.com/how-to-implement-open-architectures-faster-in-ground-systems-legacy-now-and-next/" >🔗</a> **[SpaceNews]** How to Implement Open Architectures Faster in Ground Systems—Legacy, Now, and Next
 - <a href="https://spacenews.com/military-to-tap-commercial-industry-for-space-mobility-services/" >🔗</a> **[SpaceNews]** Military to tap commercial industry for ‘space mobility’ services
 - <a href="http://www.nasa.gov/press-release/nasa-sets-tv-coverage-for-launch-docking-of-replacement-soyuz" >🔗</a> **[NASA]** NASA Sets TV Coverage for Launch, Docking of Replacement Soyuz
-- <a href="https://www.cnbc.com/2023/02/21/jed-mccalebs-vast-acquires-launcher.html" >🔗</a> **[CNBC]** Space station company Vast, founded by billionaire Jed McCaleb, acquires startup Launcher

 ### Launch-related News 🚀